 Offer help with challenging behaviour, establishing routines, raising self-esteem, increasing confidence and improving family relationships.
-We have our own Family worker in school -Mrs Richardson and also an LA family worker who holds a drop-in session at school every Thursday.
+We have our own Family worker in school -Mrs Sampson.
 If you would like to contact either please ask at the school office.

 Pinpoint